 Do you want a florist who just deals in blooms, or an event designer who handles flowers, lighting, and décor?
 Naturally, you'll want a bouquet and centerpieces (which should either be shorter than 14 inches or raised more than 24 to allow for conversation).
 But will you use flowers in other ways, such as for a cake topper or favors, or to decorate a chuppah?

 Either way, choose blooms that are in season.
 If specific flowers are a big part of your dreams, plan your wedding around when they're available.
-"You're not going to get peonies in September," notes Jeannie Savage, of Details, Details in Los Angeles, unless you're willing to pay to have the late-spring buds imported.
+"You're not going to get peonies in September," notes Jeannie Savage, of Details, Details in Los Angeles, California, unless you're willing to pay to have the late-spring buds imported.

 It's helpful to bring your florist images of arrangements you love and lists of your favorite flowers and those that hold sentimental value to you (maybe you want to echo the ones your grandmother carried in her bouquet).
 If there are blooms you want that are hard to find or expensive, use them sparingly in arrangements, or save them for your bouquet.
 Also be open to other suggestions or ponder floral alternatives like succulents, potted topiaries and trees, fruits and berries, ferns, foliage, branches, or millinery details.
 These last longer than flowers and can be more affordable.